Proven-Paradox/shaper-system/Handbook.md

 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
 Any foe that is able to target you with a single target attack makes said attack with only a single die.
 (Obscured provides no benefit against area of effect attacks.)

 ### Shield X
 You have a barrier or defense active that takes damage for you.
 While you have any amount of Shield, damage done to you subtracts from your Shield amount before your HP.
-You cannot use Shield to pay HP costs, and effects described as "losing" life or HP (such as HP loss from low Endurance during a chase) still subtract directly from your HP.
+You cannot use Shield to pay HP costs, and effects described as "losing" life or HP (such as HP loss from low Stamina during a chase) still subtract directly from your HP.
 Shield gained from different sources stack.

 ### Taunt
 If you have Taunt and are in a space with any other ally, enemies must target you over other allies in the same Zone.
 Foes using Offensive Abilities that pick a single target can only pick you.
 Abilities that Abilities that affect Zones instead of targets can still affect your allies as normal.